harshetakumar/HW4/version_3/README.md

 The user can type in 'use XXX', where XXX is the artifact name that is currently in the user's inventory.
 The game will notify the user if anything happens once the artifact is used as well if nothing happens.

-####Extra Methods Used
+####Extra Helper Classes Used
+- Console: Used to print out new lines to give the illusion of the game display clearing
-In this version of the project, I implemented a ScannerHelper class which was used to help parse the gdf file.
+- ScannerHelper: Used to help parse the gdf file.
 The main methods implemented were finding the next empty line in the file and scanning through the file until the next integer is found.

-####Things to notice
-I noticed that when it came to searching for the file name on my IDE, I would have to use System.getProperty("user.dir") + /src/ + file name in the
-File class to be able to find it correctly.
-Once I uploaded it to bert, the only way to find the file was to pass the file name directly to the
-File class.
-The version I am submitting will be using the file name directly into the File class.